-A portion of the NEP common units were issued under an at-the-market equity issuance program (ATM program) NEP established in 2015 pursuant to which NEP may issue, from time to time, up to \$150 million of its common units which gives NEP the flexibility to issue new units when the price is acceptable.
-During the year ended December 31, 2016, NEP issued 552,210 common units under the ATM program for gross proceeds of approximately \$16 million.
-At December 31, 2016, NEP may issue up to approximately \$109 million in additional common units under the ATM program.
+NEP established an at-the-market equity issuance program (ATM program) in 2015 pursuant to which NEP may issue, from time to time, up to \$150 million of its common units which gives NEP the flexibility to issue new units when the price is acceptable.
+During the year ended December 31, 2017, NEP did not issue any common units under the ATM program.
+At December 31, 2017, NEP may issue up to approximately \$109 million in additional common units under the ATM program.